 Even though – as a UX professional – I must stress the importance of meeting users, I have to admit that the title of this article is not exactly accurate and just meeting users is not really the point.
 Having revealed this, I should probably explain what really matters when meeting users and give some indication on how to do it.
 This article covers two stars to road essentials: the UCD cycle and the UX levels.

 Companies, not surprisingly, want to make business.
 New products are not created just for fun but they should contribute to this overall plan.
 For that, a performing team combining a couple fields of expertise is an excellent asset.
 Each of these experts brings in their respective methodology.
 The article agile innovation from stars to road outlines a basic collaborative structure.
-This article is about the methodology from user experience.
+This article is about one aspect: the users’ experiences.Continue reading

 This morning’s RE12 keynote was excellent.
 Steve Fickas described his use of a gaming engine and other resources to create a virtual environment for testing / requirement elicitation for mobile devices.